morinted/art_of_chording/docs/introduction/how-steno-works.md

 It is used professionally in courtrooms, and as an accessibility tool for realtime captioning and transcription.
 A certified court reporter in the United States must be able to write 225 words per minute.
 Human speech averages around 180 words per minute.
 Most people type around 60 words per minute, but there are [exceptional typists](https://seanwrona.com/typing.php) who can type upwards of 150 words per minute.

-Court reporting courses usually last at least 2 years to get up to 225 words per minute.
+Court reporting courses usually last at least 2 years and require 225 words per minute to graduate.
 They are full-time programs and are very intense.

 But stenography is used in an amateur fashion by hobbyists, writers, programmers, and office workers.^[See the variety of uses that learners have in the [Open Steno Project community survey](http://plover.stenoknight.com/2020/03/corrected-survey-responses-link.html)] It can completely replace normal keyboard usage.
 For self-taught stenographers, it usually takes six months to a year of casual learning to match their normal typing speed.
 Getting faster on top of that comes with practice.